mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 * It is a kind of analytics that informs about the how, why and what instead of just the who and when.
 It looks at humanized patterns in the data

 ## Big Data
 Big data is an umbrella term for any collection of data sets so large or complex that it becomes difficult to process them using traditional data-processing applications.
 In a nutshell, big data refers to data that is so large, fast or complex that it's difficult or impossible to process using traditional methods.
 Also, big data deals with accessing and storing large amounts of information for analytics.

+So, what is Big Data?
+Big Data is a large data set with increasing volume, variety and velocity.

-Big data may have many components (to mention some):
+Big data solutions may have many components (to mention some):

 * Distributed File System
 * Analytics Engine (such as Spark)
 * Query Engine (Such as Snowflake, Amazon Athena, ...)
 * ETL Support
 * Relational database systems
+* ...

 ## Big Data Platforms/Solutions
 * Apache Hadoop, which implements a MapReduce paradigm.
-Hadoop is slow and very complex (does not take advantage of memory)
+  Hadoop is slow and very complex (does not take advantage of RAM/memory)
-* Apache Spark, which implements a superset of MapReduce paradigm: it is fast, and has a very simple and powerful API and works about 100 times faster than Hadoop (Spark takes advantage of memory and embraces in-memory computing).
+* Apache Spark, which implements a superset of MapReduce
+  paradigm: it is fast, and has a very simple and powerful API and works about 100 times faster than Hadoop (Spark takes advantage of memory and embraces in-memory computing).
+  Spark can be used for ETL and implementing many types of distributed algorithms.
 * Apache Tez
-* Amazon Athena
+* Amazon Athena (mainly used as a query engine)
-* Snowflake
+* Snowflake (mainly used as a query engine)
+* Google BigQuery: is a serverless and multicloud data warehouse designed to help you turn big data into valuable business insights

 ## Biometrics
 The use of data and technology to identify people by one or more of their physical traits (for example, face recognition)

-## Cloud computing
-A distributed computing system over a network used for storing data off-premises.
-This can include ETL, data storage, application development, and data analytics.
-Examples: Amazon Cloud and Google Cloud.

 ## Data modelling
-The analysis of data sets using data modelling techniques to create insights from the data: data summarization, joining data
+The analysis of data sets using data modelling techniques to create insights from the data:

+* data summarization,
+* data aggregation,
+* joining data

 ## Data set
-A collection of (structured and unstructured) data
+A collection of (structured, semi-structured, and unstructured) data

 ## Data Type
 In computer science and computer programming, a **data type**